 - There are regular intervention sessions offered in the Inclusion Faculty Area at lunchtimes and break times

-- Parents are kept informed of any changes to the provision that is in place for their daughter
+- Parents/Carers are kept informed of any changes to the provision that is in place for their daughter

 The following types of additional support are available, all dependent on need:

-- Additional adult support in the classroom – there are 11 dedicated Teaching Assistants in the SEN department who support teachers in helping the learning of whole classes.
-Students with an Education and Health Care Plan (EHCP) or a Statement of SEN will receive this support according to their needs
+- Additional adult support in the classroom – there are 11 dedicated Teaching Assistants in the SEND department who support teachers in helping the learning of whole classes.
+Students with an Education and Health Care Plan (EHCP) will receive this support according to their needs

 - Alternative accreditation – a student can sometimes be offered alternative accreditation in some subjects to ensure that they achieve relevant outcomes